 Cruelty

 Manufacturers of glue boards don’t claim that they provide a quick death.
 In fact, they generally suggest that boards be thrown in the trash with live animals still stuck to the surface.
-As a result, animals continue to suffer, starved and exhausted for up to five days.
+As a result, animals continue to suffer, starved, exhausted and terrified for up to five days.

 While animals are stuck on glue boards, they cry out loudly in pain and have been known to bite through their limbs attempting to free themselves.
 Even if found and rescued, these animals might not survive the intense stress, injuries or effects of the glue.